mioyn/AdvDataProg/machine_lerning_QA.md

 <details>
 <summary>
-1. Q: What is machine learning, and how does it differ from traditional rule-based programming?
+1. What is machine learning, and how does it differ from traditional rule-based programming?
 </summary>
-1. Q: What is machine learning, and how does it differ from traditional rule-based programming?
-   A: Machine learning is a subset of artificial intelligence where algorithms learn patterns from data to make predictions or decisions.
+Machine learning is a subset of artificial intelligence where algorithms learn patterns from data to make predictions or decisions.
 Unlike rule-based programming, which relies on explicitly programmed instructions, machine learning allows systems to adapt and improve based on experience.

 ### 🔹 **Traditional Rule-Based Programming**